 “White theologians wanted me to debate with them about the question of whether ‘black theology’ was real theology, using their criteria to decide the issue.
 With clever theological sophistication, white theologians defined the discipline of theology in light of the problem of the unbeliever (i.e., the question of the relationship of faith and reason) and thus unrelated to the problem of slavery and racism … It was clear to me that what was needed was a fresh start in theology, a new way of doing it that would arise out of the black struggle for justice and would be in no way dependent upon the approval of white academics in religion.”—A Black Theology of Liberation: Twentieth Anniversary Edition (Maryknoll, NY: Orbis Books, 1990), p. xiii.

-What Cone says of white theologians’ initial reactions to his theology can also be said, albeit in notably different ways, of male theologians’ initial reactions to feminist theologies, of straight theologians’ initial reactions to gay and lesbian theologies, of cisgendered theologians’ initial reactions to trans and nonbinary theologies, of anthropocentric theologians’ initial reactions to ecotheologies, and so on: all these theologies have been charged with not being “real” or “academically serious” theology.
+What Cone says of white theologians’ initial reactions to his theology can also be said, albeit in notably different ways, of male theologians’ initial reactions to feminist and womanist theologies, of straight theologians’ initial reactions to gay and lesbian theologies, of cisgendered theologians’ initial reactions to trans and nonbinary theologies, of anthropocentric theologians’ initial reactions to ecotheologies, and so on: all these theologies have been charged with not being “real” or “academically serious” theology.
 But fortunately, at least in my estimation, none of these initial reactions were able to silence the often disruptive voices of these various liberation theologies.
 They are now here to stay and cannot be ignored.

 I don’t read any of these liberation theologians, including myself, as dismissing what Cone calls the problem of faith and reason.
 I don’t read any of them as trying to silence the voices of theologians like me who make that problem one their principal concerns.
 I do read them and myself as insisting that we can’t address anything like “the problem of faith and reason” without asking self-critically why some of us have been rendered voiceless or marginal to that conversation.
 That is, I read them as insisting that solidarity with the resistances of the marginalized is not an engagement that can be postponed until we get our theories worked out.
 “Theology is not only rational discourse about ultimate reality; it is also a prophetic word about the righteousness of God that must be spoken and clear, strong, and uncompromising language” (Cone, 1990, p. xii).